ibrahimalkurdi/islamic-prayer-scheduler/README.md

 1. Clone this repository

+2. Choose one of these directories based on your hardware choice.
+   - scheduler-official-touch-screen-with-raspberry-pi-4
+   - scheduler-unofficial-touch-screen-with-raspberry-zero

-2. Copy one of the scheduler directories to your Raspberry Pi.
+3. Copy one of the scheduler directories to your Raspberry Pi.

-3. Follow the instructions in the README.md file inside the selected scheduler directory to complete the setup.
+4. Follow the instructions in the README.md file inside the selected scheduler directory to complete the setup.

 ---